 - Initial claims for state unemployment benefits totaled a seasonally adjusted 744,000 for the week ended April 3 compared to 728,000 in the prior week, the Labor Department said on Thursday.

 - The labor market has regained its footing after stumbling in December, thanks to the White House's massive $1.9 trillion pandemic rescue package and an acceleration in the pace of vaccinations against COVID-19, which are allowing more services businesses to resume operations.

-WASHINGTON: The number of Americans filing first-time applications for unemployment benefits unexpectedly rose last week, but the labor market is steadily recovering as additional fiscal stimulus and falling COVID-19 cases allow more services businesses to reopen.
+WASHINGTON: The number of Americans filing new claims for unemployment benefits unexpectedly rose last week, but the increase likely understates the rapidly improving labor market conditions as more parts of the economy reopen and fiscal stimulus kicks in.

 Initial claims for state unemployment benefits totaled a seasonally adjusted 744,000 for the week ended April 3 compared to 728,000 in the prior week, the Labor Department said on Thursday.
 Economists polled by Reuters had forecast 680,000 applications in the latest week.

 The government reported last week that the economy created 916,000 jobs in March, the most in seven months.
 Job openings increased to a two-year high in February.
 Still, employment remains 8.4 million jobs below its peak in February 2020.

 The labor market has regained its footing after stumbling in December, thanks to the White House's massive $1.9 trillion pandemic rescue package and an acceleration in the pace of vaccinations against COVID-19, which are allowing more services businesses to resume operations.

 In the minutes of the Federal Reserve's March 16-17 policy meeting released on Wednesday, US central bank officials acknowledged the improvement in labor market conditions and "expected strong job gains to continue over coming months and into the medium term."